 The Ohio Department of Taxation administers tax laws and collects taxes in the state of Ohio.
 The department’s general information number is 1-800-282-1780.
 You can also find answers to many state tax questions at Ohio Department of Taxation’s Self Help eLibrary.

 Filing and payment deadline

-Generally, Ohio’s Tax Day is the same as the deadline for filing your federal tax return — April 15.
+Although this year is a bit different, generally, Ohio’s Tax Day is the same as the deadline for filing your federal tax return — April 15.
 However, if the deadline falls on a weekend or holiday, it will be extended to the next business day.

 Ohio recognizes the following federal filing statuses:

 Your Ohio filing status must be the same as your federal filing status.
 If you and your spouse filed a joint federal tax return, you must file a joint Ohio tax return.How filing status affects your federal income taxes

 Starting with the 2019 tax year, Ohio has reduced the number of tax brackets from eight to six and lowered tax rates by 4%.
 For 2019 taxes, the brackets and corresponding tax rates are:

 Tax rate and tax due

 4.797% plus $7,999.84